pr4besh/JavaScript-Manual-For-Beginners/08-Control-Flow.md

 }
 ```

-- ReferencError: We face such error when we try to access non-existent variable.
+- `ReferencError`: We face such error when we try to access non-existent variable.

 ```js
 function doSomething() {